 Deep learning is beginning to work its way into conversations when Artificial Intelligence is being discussed.
 But what exactly is “Deep Learning?”

-The idea all started back in the late 1950s when scientist Frank Rosenblatt try to create the first artificial human brain model.
+The idea all started back in the late 1950s when scientist Frank Rosenblatt tried to create the first artificial human brain model.
 Although the theory on paper seemed plausible, the processing power of computers and the amount of data storage available made it impossible to accomplish at that time.

 The end goal of the research is to successfully use predictive and learning algorithms that act similarly to a real life neural network, or in other words, an artificial human brain.

 How is Deep Learning different from Machine Learning

 The Deep Learning approach is a branch of Machine Learning.
 In both instances, a computer is set with a task to sort large amounts of data and be able to recognize the similarities.
 Think of it as teaching somebody to read.